KeyZox71/knl_meowscendence/doc/user/user.md

 }
 ```

-## DELETE `/users/:userId/matchHistory`
+## DELETE `/users/:userId/matchHistory?game=<pong/tetris>`

-Used to delete the match history of an user
+Used to delete the match history of an user for a specific game

 Can return:
 - 200 with response